jevko/jevko/README.md

 Character = %x0-5a / %x5c / %x5e-5f / %x61-10ffff
 ```

-It matches the same strings as the low-level grammar, except that it produces useful parse trees.
+It matches the same strings as the Concise Grammar, except that it produces useful parse trees.

 ## Attribution